basuabhirup/Python-Basics-for-Data-Science/README.md

 ![Binder is launching](./images/python-github-1.png)

-The binder page will be automatically refreshed after successfully starting the repository.
+#### The binder page will be automatically refreshed after successfully starting the repository.
 Then if you want to start learning from scratch, open the "Geo-Python" folder.

 ![Binder is launching](./images/python-github-2.png)

-Now open the .ipynb files one by one, according to their serial number.
+#### Now open the .ipynb files one by one, according to their serial number.

 ![Binder is launching](./images/python-github-3.png)

+#### Read all the instructions inside the notebook and start learning.

-Wish you all the best.
-Happy Learning 👍🏼😇
+Wish you all the Best 👍🏼😇

 [- Abhirup Basu](https://github.com/basuabhirup)